ezeeFlop/spt-assistant/client/mac/README.md

 2. Check the server URL in Settings
 3. Ensure WebSocket endpoint is accessible

-### Audio Issues
+### Audio Issues / Echo Problems
-1. Check audio device selection in Settings
+1. Check that voice processing is enabled in console logs
-2. Verify output volume is not muted
+2. Verify both input and output voice processing are active
-3. Try refreshing audio devices
+3. Try refreshing audio devices in Settings
+4. Restart the application to reinitialize audio engine

+### Echo Cancellation Not Working
+1. Look for "✅ Voice processing (echo cancellation) enabled" in console
+2. Ensure both input and output nodes show voice processing enabled
+3. If echo cancellation fails to initialize, the app falls back to system-level processing
+4. Restart the app if echo cancellation seems ineffective

 ## Development